-Difference Between Ubuntu vs Fedora
+Difference Between Ubuntu and Fedora

-What is UBUNTU?
+What is Ubuntu?

-Ubuntu is offered in three official releases: Ubuntu Desktop for personal computers, Ubuntu Server for servers including the cloud, and Ubuntu Core for an Internet of things devices plus robots.
-Latest releases of Ubuntu occur every six months, while long-term support (LTS) releases happen every two years.
+Ubuntu is offered in three official releases: Ubuntu Desktop for personal computers, Ubuntu Server for servers including the cloud, and Ubuntu Core for the Internet of things devices plus robots.
+The latest releases of Ubuntu occur every six months, while long-term support (LTS) releases happen every two years.

 Ubuntu is designed by Canonical and the community in a meritocratic governance model.
 Canonical gives free guaranteed security updates and support for all Ubuntu release, beginning from the release date and until the release reaches its predesignated end-of-life (EOL) date.
 Canonical produces income through the sale of premium services associated with Ubuntu.
-Ubuntu is the most popular operating system for cloud moreover is the reference operating system for OpenStack.
+Ubuntu is the most popular operating system for the cloud; moreover is the reference operating system for OpenStack.
 The significant features of Ubuntu are, The desktop version of Ubuntu supports all the normal software on Windows such as Firefox, Chrome, VLC, etc. Also, It supports the office suite called LibreOffice.Moreover, Ubuntu has an inbuilt email software called Thunderbird, which provides the user access to email such as Exchange, Gmail, Hotmail, etc.

-What is FEDORA?
+What is Fedora?

 The release of Fedora 21, three separate editions are currently available: Workstation, focused on the personal computer, Server for servers, and Atomic focused on cloud computing.
 As of February 2016, Fedora has an assessed 1.2 million users, including Linus Torvalds, creator of the Linux kernel.

 Below is the top 6 difference between Ubuntu vs Fedora:

-Key Differences between Ubuntu vs Fedora
+Key Differences Between Ubuntu and Fedora

-Both Ubuntu vs Fedora are popular choices in the market; let us discuss some of the major Difference Between Ubuntu and Fedora :
+Both are popular choices in the market; let us discuss some of the major difference :

-- Ubuntu is the most common Linux distribution, Fedora is the fourth most popular.
-Fedora is based on Red Hat Linux whereas Ubuntu is based on Debian.
+- Ubuntu is the most common Linux distribution; Fedora is the fourth most popular.
+Fedora is based on Red Hat Linux, whereas Ubuntu is based on Debian.